TechDocsStudio/biel-docs/docs/integrations/github-workflow.md

 sidebar_position: 2
 ---

-# GitHub workflow integation
+# GitHub workflow integration

-Use GitHub Actions to automatically update your Biel.ai project when you push documentation changes.
-This keeps your AI assistant synchronized with your latest content.
+Use GitHub Actions to automatically sync your Biel.ai project when you push documentation changes.

 ## Before you begin

-Ensure you have the following:

-- A Biel.ai Business or Enterprise plan (required for API access)
+- A Biel.ai Business or Enterprise plan (required for API access).
 - An API key from your team settings with these permissions:
   - `project_sources_create` (to upload site files)
   - `project_sync` (to trigger content crawls)
-- Your project slug from your Biel.ai dashboard
+- Your project slug from the Biel.ai dashboard.

 ## Choose your automation approach